frubino/mgkit/docs/source/pipeline.rst

   (exp_nonsyn)

-If the '-k' option is specified, a valid kegg data file using the script described in :ref:`download-data`, which will allow to add gene descriptions to the annotations as a 'description' attribute.
+If the '-k' option is specified, a valid kegg data file using the script described in :ref:`download-data-doc`, which will allow to add gene descriptions to the annotations as a 'description' attribute.

 An example command to create a GFF::